Blue Sky Studios Movies List (shutdown)

 Blue Sky Studios History

-Once upon a time, 6 brilliant individuals chose to start their own small animation company.
-Little did they know they were to be an industry giant under the name Blue Sky.
+Once upon a time, six brilliant individuals chose to start their own small animation company.
+Little did they know they would become an industry giant under the name Blue Sky.

-They all used to work for a company called MAGI, a visual effects studio well-known for its role in the production of the 1982 movie Tron.
+They all used to work for a company called MAGI, a visual effects studio well-known for its role in producing the 1982 movie Tron.

 Rio and Jewel

-Blue Sky used its in-house engineering software to develop visual effects for films and commercials before exclusively dedicating itself to the production of animated films in 2002 with the Ice Age release.
+Blue Sky used its in-house engineering software to develop visual effects for films and commercials before exclusively dedicating itself to the production of animated films in 2002 with the release of Ice Age.

 Rio and Ice Age are the company’s most successful franchises.
-On the other hand, The Peanuts Movie is their most critically acclaimed movie.
+The Peanuts Movie is their most critically acclaimed movie.

 In 1970, a bright young man named Chris Wedge, pursuing his undergraduate studies at Purchase College, was employed by a computer technology company called Mathematical Application Group Inc. (MAGI).